US asks Gibraltar to halt release of Iranian tanker | DW | 15.08.2019

 Several tanker disputes

-On July 4, commandos for the British Royal Navy led an operation to seize the tanker, Grace 1, on suspicion that it was violating EU sanctions on shipping oil to Syria.
+On July 4, British Royal Marine commandos led an operation to seize the tanker on suspicion that it was violating EU sanctions on shipping oil to Syria.
 The seizure of the supertanker, which was carrying 2.1 million barrels of Iranian oil, also heightened international tensions in the Persian Gulf.

 Most of the crew were Indian and Pakistani nationals.
 Iranian officials demanded the immediate release of the tanker on July 5.
 The Foreign Ministry described the UK government's capturing of the ship as "unacceptable" in a statement.

 Later in July, Iran seized two vessels in the Strait of Hormuz, one sailing under a British flag and the other bearing the banner of Liberia.
-"These seizures are unacceptable," British Foreign Secretary Jeremy Hunt said, before warning of "serious consequences" if the issue was not resolved quickly.
+"These seizures are unacceptable," former British Foreign Secretary Jeremy Hunt said at the time, before warning of "serious consequences" if the issue was not resolved quickly.
 Iran is still holding the ship.

 The US's request on Thursday is a potential hindrance to a swapping of the vessels, though no such agreement had been formally reached.
 Had the United States not intervened, Gibraltar Chief Justice Anthony Dudley said, "the ship would have sailed."